yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cframewnd-class.md

 ### <a name="remarks"></a>Uwagi

-Ta funkcja członkowska jest `CFrameWnd` implementacją negocjacji przestrzeni obramowania OLE.
+Ta funkcja członkowska to `CFrameWnd` implementacja negocjacji przestrzeni obramowania OLE.

 ##  <a name="onbarcheck"></a>Obiektu CFrameWnd:: OnBarCheck